 Hummingbird Meaning in Hopi and Zuni Stories

-According to World of Hummingbirds, there is story told in Hopi and Zuni tradition of a famine that plagued the land.
+There is a story told in the Hopi and Zuni tradition of a famine that plagued the land.
 Because food and water were hard to find, two parents were forced to leave their young son and daughter behind as they went searching for food.

 To pass the time while waiting, the boy carved a hummingbird out of a piece of wood.
 When his sister threw the toy into the air, the small bird came to life to play with the children.
 But soon the hummingbird began to worry about the children and their lack of food.
 So, she brought them an ear of corn every day to sustain them.
 Realizing they would need more to eat, the hummingbird flew to the center of the Earth to beg the God of Fertility to replenish the land.
 Impressed by the beautiful bird, the God of Fertility delivered rain, which fed the soil and helped the crops to grow again.